Martin Kruskal Prize (SIAG/Nonlinear Waves and Coherent Structures)

 Martin David Kruskal (1925- 2006) was an American mathematician and physicist.
 He made fundamental contributions in many areas of mathematics and science, ranging from plasma physics to general relativity and from nonlinear analysis to asymptotic analysis.
 His single most celebrated contribution was the discovery and theory of solitons.
 Kruskal received the National Medal of Science in 1993 “for his influence as a leader in nonlinear science for more than two decades as the principal architect of the theory of soliton solutions of nonlinear equations of evolution.”

-The Martin Kruskal Lecture, established in 2012, is awarded every two years for a notable body of mathematics and contributions in the field of nonlinear waves and coherent structures.
+The Martin Kruskal Prize, established in 2012, is awarded every two years for a notable body of mathematics and contributions in the field of nonlinear waves and coherent structures.
 The award may be given either for a single notable achievement or for a collection of such achievements.

 The awardee's work must be a significant research contribution to the mathematical theory of nonlinear waves and coherent structures, where this research area is interpreted as being in the spirit of the SIAG on Nonlinear Waves and Coherent Structures meetings.